 Due to that volume of fabrication, Dave is able to purchase blocks of stone directly from quarries around the world and have the slabs finished to his specifications.
 That’s the source of his theme “From Quarry to Countertop.
 Real Stone, Real Value.”

-Another feather in Slabworks’ cap is their recent accreditation by the Marble Institute of America.
+Another feather in Slabworks’ cap is their recent accreditation by the Natural Stone Institute.
 This honor is only given to stone fabricators that successfully complete an exhaustive, multi-year, third-party review.
 The review includes customer service, business ethics, know-how, strong financial position, and safe fabrication practices.

 Whether you are a homeowner, building contractor, or designer, you’ll want to get acquainted with Slabworks of Montana.
 You’ll be happy you did.